EngineersNeedArt/Anna-Analog-Computer/Anna MAIN Pixie/README.md

 The above connections presume that the user has wired up the lunar lander program on the analog computer—supplied the above voltages as described.

 Starting the game is done by simply resetting the integrators that dictate velocity (reset to **ZERO**), altitude (reset to **+UNIT**) and, if the fuel level integrator is wired up, resetting the fuel level to **+UNIT**.
-Doing so put the spacecraft at the top fo the display, with no vertical velocity, and optionally with a full tank of fuel.
+Doing so put the spacecraft at the top of the display, with no vertical velocity, and optionally with a full tank of fuel.

 As the spacecraft descends, the software monitors the spacecraft altitude (**SRC4**) to determine touch-down.
 When the spacecraft altitude passes the touch-down threshold, velocity (**SRC3**) is evaluated by the software to determine if the landing was safe.
 The **MAIN** display will indicate a safe landing or a crash.